-Students who wish to request accommodations in this class for a disability should contact Elaine Mara, the Assistant Director of Academic and Disability Support in the Academic Support Center, Monocacy Hall, lower level (ext.
+Students who wish to request accommodations in this class for a disability should contact Elaine Mara, the Assistant Director of Academic and Disability Support in the Academic Support Center, 1307 Main Street (ext.
 1510).
-Accommodations cannot be provided until authorization is received from the Academic Support center.
+Accommodations cannot be provided until authorization is received from the Academic Support Center.